Wndx2/LemonBot/About/CONTRIBUTING.md

 6. **Variables**
    - Please do not change any of the existing variables.
 It's alright to create new ones, with new commands, but it's not okay to change the already existing variables, and renaming them, etc.
    - If you did create a new variable, please comment before submitting a PR.
+   - If you've added a lot of new variables, please DM wndx2 on Discord, to make the developers aware of the newly added variables.

+7. **Pycord**
+   - Please **do not** use Pycord, as it will make the code unable to execute due to it's incompatibility with discord.py.
+I'm not explaining more about this, so if you would like to learn more about this, don't ask me please.
+   - If your code does not run at all, please check if you have Pycord installed.
+If you do have it downloaded on your device, please delete the Pycord library, and use discord.py's latest version.
 ---

 ## Pull Request Guidelines